-- Consider whether the child is at immediate risk of harm e.g. unsafe to go home - Access the Kent Safeguarding Support Level Guidance document and procedures: www.kscmp.org.uk - Refer to other agencies as appropriate e.g. Internal or community services, early help open access, LADO, Police or Request for Support for integrated children's services - If unsure then consult with Area Education Safeguarding Advisor Robin.brivio@theeducationpeople.org 03000

-Robin.brivio@theeducationpeople.org 03000 418503 or 07740 183798or Local Authority Social Worker at the Front Door.
+- Consider whether the child is at immediate risk of harm e.g. unsafe to go home - Access the Kent Safeguarding Support Level Guidance document and procedures: www.kscmp.org.uk - Refer to other agencies as appropriate e.g. Internal or community services, early help open access, LADO, Police or Request for Support for integrated children's services - If unsure then consult with Area Education Safeguarding Advisor (03000 412 284) or Local Authority Social Worker at the Front Door.